Is the camp safe as my kids play and sleep?

 How do campers get to camp?

-The campers from the South Florida area arrive by group chaperoned flights from Fort Lauderdale.
+We do offer group chaperoned flights from Fort Lauderdale.
 These flights are chaperoned by camp staff and are arranged via our travel agent.
 Campers wishing to be dropped off directly at camp either fly in and drive up with their caregiver or are driven directly to camp from home.
 We can work with families individually, as needed, to ensure their arrival and departure process is smooth.

 What if my child feels homesick?